dylanlegebokow/Minesweeper/README.md

 # Minesweeper

 This is a minesweeper game I created using Java.
 It can be run in either a Java IDE or using the command line.
 The program prompts a user for the board size as well as the number of mines.
 The software will then automatically create the board and add the proper number of mines in random locations.
+One of the only difference of the game I created vs the original is that the first square you pick is not guarenteed to be safe.

 ### Prerequisits
 - Java 8